HoTT/HoTT-2019/accommodation.md

 to reserve a two bedroom suite for the conference (August 11-18).

 In both cases you have to proceed by entering the appropriate dates in the upper right corner of the page to access the offer at the reduced rate.

-Note that due to the nature of the interface provided by the Shadyside Inn, you will have to make two separate bookings if you want to stay for the whole duration including summer school and conference.
+Note that due
+to the nature of the interface provided by the Shadyside Inn, you will have to make two separate bookings if you want to stay for the whole duration including summer school and conference.
+In this case **each of the bookings has to be made through the appropriate link above**, so after the first booking you have to come back to this page and click the other link in order to take advantage of the reduced rate.

 #### Hotel Indigo